-Duck sauce is a condiment popular in Chinese-American takeout restaurants, often served with fried items such as egg rolls, crab rangoon, or wonton strips/fried noodles.
+Duck sauce is a condiment popular in Chinese-American takeout restaurants, often served with fried items such as egg rolls, crab rangoon (recipe in our cookbook!), or wonton strips/fried noodles.
 It’s usually a thin, jelly-like consistency, orange in color, and has a sweet and sour flavor that contrasts with those savory fried flavors.

 There are different variations of duck sauce served in restaurants and sold in jars at grocery stores.
 Some common ingredients include plums, apricots, peaches, sugar, vinegar, and salt.

 But if you ever look closely at the ingredients on a duck sauce packet, you’ll see why you’d want to make your own!
 Lots of high fructose corn syrup, artificial coloring, and preservatives.

 Why Is It Called Duck Sauce?

 There are different stories about the name “duck sauce.”